 The output shaft position (%) can be viewed in HART (menu 1) or by running the Serial command "stat".

-If the Position value (%) does not appear to match the physical output shaft position, a CPS-5 rotor adjustment may be required.
-Follow these directions to correct positioning (see page 40 for component identification):
+If the Position value (%) does not appear to match the physical output shaft position, a position calibration may be required.
+Follow one of the procedures listed on page 22.